rohan-paul/MachineLearning-DeepLearning-Code-for-my-YouTube-Channel/README.md

-## This Repo has the full collection of all codes for my [YouTube Channel](https://www.youtube.com/channel/UC0_a8SNpTFkmVv5SLMs1CIA/featured)
+## This Repo has all the codes for my [YouTube Channel](https://www.youtube.com/channel/UC0_a8SNpTFkmVv5SLMs1CIA/featured)

 [yt_cover]: /assets/Youtube_Cover_3.jpg